mkc law office

 Blog

 In Ontario, ODSP recipients are generally not permitted to hold more than $40,000 in non-exempt assets without risking their benefit qualification.
 As a result, receiving an inheritance—especially an unexpected one—can be stressful and confusing.
 Many recipients are left wondering whether the inheritance will reduce or interrupt their ODSP support.
-When families don’t know whether their intended-beneficiary collects ODSP or not, it can lead to the preparation of Will that includes no planning to structure the gift properly.
-When that happens, the beneficiary (or, if they are incapable, their legally appointed representative) must consider whether there are ways to protect the intended-beneficiary’s qualification for the ODSP benefits.
-The $40,000 asset limit applies to non-exempt property and funds.
+When families don’t know whether their intended-beneficiary collects ODSP or not, it can lead to the preparation of a Will that includes no planning to structure the gift properly-to protect the recipient's qualification for ODSP benefits.
+When that happens, the recipient (or, if they are incapable, their legally appointed representative) must consider whether there are ways to protect the intended beneficiary’s qualification.
+The ODSP $40,000 asset limit applies to non-exempt property and funds.
 However, certain exempt assets are not counted when determining ODSP eligibility.
 If an inheritance is not planned properly, a recipient who wants to remain eligible can consider whether enough of the inheritance can be transferred into exempt assets.
 This would mean that their non-exempt total stays within the allowable $40,000 limit.
-Examples of exempt assets under ODSP include: An interest in a principal residence One motor vehicle Funds held in a Registered Disability Savings Plan (RDSP) A trust created by the ODSP recipient using inherited funds, provided the trust capital does not exceed $100,000 A pre-paid funeral Household goods and furnishings required for the reasonable enjoyment of a home There are a number of planning tools available to skillful Wills practitioners to assist in protecting a beneficiary’s entitlement to ODSP.
-Getting good advice early is crucial. - Ian Keay
+Examples of exempt assets under ODSP include: An interest in a principal residence One motor vehicle Funds held in a Registered Disability Savings Plan (RDSP) A trust created by the ODSP recipient using inherited funds, provided the trust capital does not exceed $100,000 A pre-paid funeral Household goods and furnishings required for the reasonable enjoyment of a home There are a number of planning tools available to skillful Wills practitioners to assist in protecting a beneficiary’s entitlement to ODSP - a prime example is a Henson Trust.
+If you are preparing your Will and you have a family member collecting ODSP benefits, getting good advice early is crucial. - Ian Keay

 areas of practice